-Patrick D. Robbins serves as a Global Litigation Practice Group Leader and as an Americas Regional Managing Partner.
+Patrick D. Robbins serves as a Global Litigation Practice Group Leader.

 Mr. Robbins represents companies, officers, directors and employees in civil and criminal investigations and litigation.
 His matters involve foreign corrupt practices, antitrust, accounting and securities fraud, insider trading, trade secret, and health care violations, and obstruction of justice.
 His company clients have included Wells Fargo, Uber, UPS, Softbank, Toyota, Morgan Stanley, Microsoft, Adobe Systems, United Continental Airlines, Bechtel, SAP, and LG Electronics.
 The industry leading publication, The Legal 500, has recommended Mr. Robbins for his “intelligence, common sense, integrity, diligence and wisdom.”
 Chambers and Partners has similarly endorsed Mr. Robbins, saying that he earns “praise for his strategic thinking” and “in-depth expertise,” and citing his “great judgment and ability to bring a wealth of experience in an effective and valuable way,” and that he is “cool under pressure.”
 Most recently, Benchmark Litigation, the leading litigation and disputes-specific directory, has recognized Mr. Robbins as a Litigation Star.
 Mr. Robbins has also earned Martindale-Hubbell’s AV Preeminent rating, for legal ethics and ability, and has been named a Northern California “Super Lawyer” for white collar matters every year since 2006.